 You’re not required to pay back the entire balance in full.
 You can cancel at any time, and you’ll get back the amount accrued in your savings account.

 Remember that when you pay $28, $38 or $48 per month to Credit Strong, some of that goes towards paying off the interest on the loan.
 So, if you’re making $28 monthly payments, much of that money is going towards interest and not accruing in a savings account.

 During the repayment period, your payments are reported to all three major credit bureaus.
 This allows you to positively impact your payment history and utilization, and if you don’t have an installment line on your credit report, it will improve your credit mix.

-There are two different plans:
+There are four different plans:

 It’s rare that someone would need such a high credit limit so quickly and also be able to comfortably afford these monthly payments.
 However, some situations that can come up where Magnum might help are: